Search

 In order for a prosecutor to prove first-degree criminal sexual conduct, they must show that the defendant engaged in sexual penetration with another person (either with a body part or an object), that the sexual penetration was accomplished through the use of force or coercion, or that the victim was under the age of 13 at the time of the sexual conduct.

-Second-Degree Criminal Sexual Conduct (CSC 2)
+What Is Second-Degree Criminal Sexual Conduct (CSC 2)

 Second-degree criminal sexual conduct is a less severe offense than first-degree CSC and involves sexual contact with force or coercion, or with a victim who is under 13 years of age.
 This crime is punishable by up to 15 years in prison.

-To prove second-degree criminal sexual conduct, the prosecutor must show that the defendant engaged in sexual contact with another person (such as touching) and that the sexual contact was acco
+To prove second-degree criminal sexual conduct, the prosecutor must show that the defendant engaged in sexual contact with another person (such as touching) and that the sexual contact was accomplished through the use of force or coercion, or that the victim was under the age of 13 at the time of the sexual conduct.

-Third-Degree Criminal Sexual Conduct (CSC 3)
+What Is Third-Degree Criminal Sexual Conduct (CSC 3)

 Third-degree criminal sexual conduct is a further less severe offense than second-degree CSC and involves sexual penetration or contact without force or coercion, but with a victim who is under 16 years of age, or with a victim who is incapable of consent due to a mental or physical disability.
 This crime is punishable by up to 15 years in prison.

 In order for a prosecutor to prove third-degree criminal sexual conduct, they must show that the defendant engaged in sexual penetration or contact with another person, and that the victim was either under the age of 16 at the time of the sexual conduct or was unable to give consent due to a mental or physical disability.
+In limited circumstances involving parties close in age, Michigan’s Romeo and Juliet Law may apply.

-Fourth-Degree Criminal Sexual Conduct (CSC 4)
+What Is Fourth-Degree Criminal Sexual Conduct (CSC 4)

-any force or coercion.
+While still a very serious crime, fourth-degree criminal sexual conduct is the lowest level of the four degrees of CSC.
+This crime involves sexual touching without penetration.
+The touching must also not include any force or coercion.
 Also, the accuser must not be under 16 years of age, or incapable of consent due to a mental or physical disability.
 This crime is punishable by up to two years in prison.

 It’s important to note that these charges are very serious and can carry significant penalties, including imprisonment and registration as a sex offender.
 In addition, a CSC conviction can have long-lasting consequences, including difficulty finding employment, housing, or educational opportunities.

-When Should I Hire a Lawyer?
+When Should You Hire a Michigan CSC Defense Attorney?

-Sex Offender Register Act – SORA
+What Is Michigan’s Sex Offender Registration Act – (SORA)?

 If you’re facing criminal charges regarding criminal sexual conduct in Michigan, then you must be aware of the Sex Offender Register Act (SORA).
 Under this act, most convicted sex offenders must register with the Michigan Public Sex Offender Registry (PSOR) for at least twenty-five years after their conviction.